gmorales08/gmorales08/README.md

 ## Hi, im Gabriel Morales.

-I'm a junior programmer and I'm studying computer science and informatic engineering.
+I'm studying computer science and informatic engineering.
 <br/>
-I like to program in my free time too.
+I like to program in my free time.
 <br/><br/>
 Currently, im trying to specialize in Java and C/C++ languages, but i want to discover other languages.
 <br/>